-Mr. Stelios S. Anastasiades, independent non-Executive Director, was appointed on 30 May 2017 as Senior Independent Director to replace Mr. Leondios Lazarou Senior Independent Director who was first appointed in July 2008.
+Mr. Stelios S. Anastasiades, independent non-Executive Director, was appointed on 30 May 2017 as Senior Independent Director.
 The Senior Independent Director of the Company is available to shareholders if they have concerns that have not been resolved through the normal channels of contact with the Executive Chairman, or the General Manager / Deputy General Managers or for which such contact is inappropriate.
 The Senior Independent Director will attend sufficient meetings of major shareholders and financial analysts to develop a balanced understanding of the issues and concerns of such shareholders.
 The Senior Independent Director can be contacted initially via the Company Secretary at the Registered Office of the Company.

 The Board has six scheduled meetings a year, setting and monitoring the Group's strategy, reviewing trading performance, ensuring adequate funding, examining major capital expenditure, formulating policy on key issues and reporting to shareholders where appropriate.
-The Board of Directors convened 6 times during 2017.
+The Board of Directors convened 7 times during 2018.
 In accordance with best practice, the Board has established the Audit Committee, the Remunerations Committee and the Nominations Committee as per the requirements of the Code.
 The Company Secretary is responsible to and appointed by the Board and all Directors have access to her advice and services.
 Directors may obtain independent professional advice if necessary, at the Company's expense.
 Formal agendas, papers and reports are supplied to Directors in a timely manner, prior to Board meetings.
 Briefings are also provided at other times, for example, through operational visits and business presentations.